abeaumont/icfpc2017/TASKS.md

 * Greedy rules based on how valuable each river is.
 Probably doomed unless we come up with clever rules.
 * tit for tat: try a symmetric strategy (nim-like)
+* should we limit the opponent's opportunities as much as possible?

+### Greedy Ideas

+* Do a BFS from each mine, labeling each node as its squared distance from the mine.
+Then during gameplay, we try to obtain the highest value nodes
+* Make an optimal play at each step
+* Make a greedy algorithm that has tuneable co-efficients for optimizing